LinerSu/nyu-pl-sum19-rec/Class 08/README.md

     - uses for non-virtual functions in C++.
     - uses for static methods or methods with final or private keyword in Java.
     - At compile time, these methods' call are the same as normal functions' call.
-        - fetch method pointer -> call
+        - fetch method pointer -> make a call
 - Object data layout in memory
     - Order by declaration.
     - Each data member can be accessed via a fixed offset from the base address of the data layout.